ppy/osu-wiki/news/2021-05-13-project-loved-may-2021.md

 [Team Grimoire - RougokuSTRIP (Grimoire crossbreed rmx)](https://osu.ppy.sh/beatmapsets/494923#osu) by [EijiKuinbii](https://osu.ppy.sh/users/6270995) and [\_MiaoFUuU\_](https://osu.ppy.sh/users/4299356)\
 175 BPM, 5:12 | 6.64★

 An absolutely killer collab between \_MiaoFUuU\_ and EijiKuinbii, this 175 BPM mid-6-star is anything but what it appears on the surface.

-With a slow start and ponderous entrance into the main focus of the map, the higher velocity sliders, cut streams into doubles, and even the spaced triples all pose a daunting challenge - doubly so during kiai time.
+With a slow start and ponderous entrance into the main focus of the map, the higher velocity sliders, cut streams into doubles, and even the spaced triples all pose a daunting challenge—doubly so during kiai time.
 High flow aim control is all but required with the constant back-to-back patterning you will be hit by in this map, creating a challenging experience that makes every second of breathing room you can scrape back count.

 ## osu!taiko